XerTheSquirrel/xerthesquirrel.github.io/iopipe.md

 Some screen shots of the information captured by the agent visible in the IOpipe dashboard.

+## Functions Page

+How any running program will appear on the functions page.

 ![Functions page](images/sffunctions.png)

+## Function Page

+A single function being executed, showing all of the invocations.

 ![Function page](images/sffunction.png)

+## Single Invocation Page

+A single invocation, which is the lowest level of information.

 ![Single invocation page](images/sfinvocation.png)